U.S. concern over Huawei telecoms deal with South Korea

 South Korea, which hosts some 28,000 U.S. soldiers to deter potential provocation from North Korea, said Huawei's deal to supply mobile network equipment does raise security concerns, but it had no immediate plan to look into the issue.
 U.S. Vice President Joe Biden is due to visit Seoul later this week as part of a broader Asia trip.

-LG Uplus Corp (032640.KS), South Korea's third-largest mobile carrier, added Huawei to its fourth-generation mobile network vendor list in October to boost competition.
-It was already working with Samsung Electronics Co (005930.KS), Ericsson (ERICb.ST) and Nokia's NOK1V.HE telecoms gear unit.
+LG Uplus Corp, South Korea's third-largest mobile carrier, added Huawei to its fourth-generation mobile network vendor list in October to boost competition.
+It was already working with Samsung Electronics Co, Ericsson and Nokia's telecoms gear unit.

 "There is a security concern when you purchase telecoms equipment from foreign suppliers.
 It's not just limited to one specific company," said Lee Dong-ho, an official in charge of telecoms network regulation at the Ministry of Science, ICT and Future Planning.